pimkievee/pimkievee/README.md

 - 👯 Looking to collaborate on **I'm eager to collaborate on innovative projects and contribute to open-source initiatives that can make a tangible impact.**

-- You can find all of my projects.
+- Current Project.
 Feel free to explore, contribute, or raise issues!
 [Microservice](https://github.com/pimkievee/pet-clinic-repo)

 - 👨‍💻 All of my projects are available at [https://github.com/pimkievee](https://github.com/pimkievee)